GRIS-UdeM/SpatGRIS/README.md

 ### Build the app

 1. Start the Projucer app, open the ServerGRIS.jucer file and save the project.
-This step must be done each time the structure of the project changes.
+This step must be done each time the structure of the project changes (new files, new JUCE version, etc.).

 ```
 cd /path/to/JUCE/folder
 ./Projucer
 ```

+After saving the project, you can quit the Projucer.

-2. Go to the ServerGRIS Builds folder and compile the app
+2. Go to the ServerGRIS Builds folder and compile the app.

 ```
 cd ServerGRIS/Builds/LinuxMakeFile